-This competitive, yearlong fellowship is for family medicine faculty who have responsibility for coordinating or teaching the behavioral science/family systems curriculum in their departments or residencies.
+This competitive, yearlong fellowship is for family medicine faculty who have responsibility for coordinating or teaching the behavioral science/family systems curriculum.
 Preference is given to applicants with 1 to 5 years of experience as a faculty member.

-BFEF includes a structured learning curriculum of core content and formalized mentoring that will enable you to:
+The Behavioral Science/Family Systems Educator Fellowship uses a structured learning curriculum of core content and formalized mentoring.
+The fellowship will help you:

-Benefit from a strong mentoring relationship with seasoned behavioral science/family systems educators
+- Grow professionally through strong mentoring relationships with seasoned behavioral science/family systems educators

-The Forum on Behavioral Science in Family Medicine Conference: preconference and conference sessions
+- 2017 Forum on Behavioral Science in Family Medicine Conference

-In addition to attending these two great conferences, the fellowship experience includes:
+In addition to attending these great conferences, the fellowship experience includes:

 - Participation in a mentored group of 4 fellows, who will meet at designated times during the conferences and by phone monthly through the remainder of the fellowship year

-Being honored at the STFM Annual Spring Conference after completion of your fellowship
+- Being honored at a formal fellowship graduation ceremony at the second STFM Annual Spring Conference

-The program fee is $1,100 and covers program materials and expenses plus registration fees for one STFM Annual Spring Conference and the Behavioral Science Forum.
+The program fee is $1,260 and covers program materials and expenses plus registration fees for one STFM Annual Spring Conference and the Forum for Behavioral Science in Family Medicine.
 Participants pay travel expenses.

 For More Information

-The Behavioral Science/Family Systems Educator Fellowship is sponsored by STFM, in collaboration with the Medical College of Wisconsin Department of Family Medicine, sponsor of The Forum for Behavioral Science.
+The Behavioral Science/Family Systems Educator Fellowship is sponsored by STFM, in collaboration with the Medical College of Wisconsin Department of Family Medicine, sponsor of The Forum for Behavioral Science in Family Medicine.